aimonkk/Aequitas--The-Ethical-Hiring-Auditor/README.md

 Aequitas: The Ethical Hiring Auditor ⚖️
 Aequitas is a machine learning auditing project designed to detect and mitigate systemic bias in recruitment datasets.
 This project demonstrates the "Fairness-Accuracy Paradox"—the challenge of balancing high predictive performance with legal equity in automated hiring.

+## ⚠️ Data Disclaimer

+The dataset used in this project (`hiring_audit_data_2026.csv`) was **synthetically generated** for the purpose of this audit.
+The gender bias (baseline AIR: 0.62) was **intentionally embedded** into the data to create a controlled environment for demonstrating the bias detection pipeline.
+This is not accidental or real-world data — it was designed this way to provide a clear, reproducible example of how historical discrimination can poison a hiring model.

 📊 The Challenge: "The Bias Mirror"
 Initial exploratory data analysis (EDA) revealed that the raw historical data was deeply "poisoned" by human prejudice:
  * Baseline AIR: 0.62.
 (Women were hired at only 62% of the rate of men, failing the legal 80% Rule).